 Next.
 You heard the person’s desires and goals.

-Is it something that someone can achieve in the current organization?
+Is it something that one can achieve in the current organization?

 For example, your team leader wants to become a project manager.
 But prerequisites for a PM are high.
 Will you be able to arrange such a career move?
 Will your managers approve it?

-So, the point is to ensure that you will be able to fill in the expectations.
-It is better to align the goals early on.
+So, the point is to ensure that you’ll be able to fill in the expectations.
+It’s better to align the goals early on.

-What if the person will be unhappy to know there is no desired career opportunity in the company?
+What if the person will be unhappy to know there’s no career opportunity she wishes?

 This person will leave anyway sooner or later.
-But you have a chance to change expectations.
-Who knows maybe it will benefit everyone.
+But you have a chance to manage the expectations.

 Next, you need to develop a transparent development plan.